 Waiting Periods: Some plans have waiting periods for certain procedures, meaning you might have to wait a few months or even a year before coverage starts for those treatments.
 This can be inconvenient if you need immediate care, so knowing about any waiting periods is important for planning your dental care.

-Choice of Dentist: Many plans have a network of preferred dentists.
-If you have a dentist you like, check if they are in the network.
-Otherwise, you might need to switch or pay more for out-of-network services.
+Choice of Dentist: Many plans have preferred dentists.
+If you have a dentist you like, check if their services are covered by your plan.
+Otherwise, you might need to switch or pay out of pocket for some of these services.
 If you're not particular about your dentist, this might not be a big deal, but it's worth considering if you have a trusted provider.

 Annual Maximums and Limitations: Most dental plans have an annual maximum—the most they will pay out in a year.
 If you anticipate extensive dental needs, make sure the maximum is high enough to cover potential costs.
 Also, check for any limitations on the number of visits or specific treatments.
 Knowing these details will prevent surprises later on.